arsolutioner/secure-annex-mcp/README.md

 1. Download or clone this repository
 2. Make sure the `pyproject.toml` file is in the project directory
 3. Configure Claude Desktop as shown below
+4. Optional: If Claude can't find the `uv` command, use the absolute path instead, You can find the absolute path by running `which uv` in your terminal.

 ## Claude Desktop Configuration